 There are a lot of myths about reverse mortgages.
-If you are a senior living in Denver, find out the facts below.
-Contact Kathy Muni to learn more about how a reverse mortgage loan can benefit you.
+Find out the facts below.
+Contact us to learn more about how a reverse mortgage can benefit you.

 Reverse Mortgage Myths vs Facts